bitcoin-sv/merchantapi-reference/README.md

 ### Deploying docker images

 1. Create `config` folder and save SSL server certificate file (*<certificate_file_name>.pfx*) into to the `config` folder.
 This server certificate is required to setup TLS (SSL).
-2. Copy .crt files with with root and intermediate CA certificates that issued SSL server certificates which are used by callback endpoint.
+2. Copy .crt files with the root and intermediate CA certificates that issued SSL server certificates which are used by callback endpoint.
 Each certificate must be exported as a **Base-64 encoded X.509** file with a crt extension type.
 This step is required if callback endpoint uses SSL server certificate issued by untrusted CA (such as self signed certificate).
 3. Create and copy **providers.json** file into config folder.
 Sample provider.json :

     ```JSON